linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Part 02 Securities Markets/Chapter 05 Money Markets.md

 Negotiable CD Yields.
 Negotiable CD rates are negotiated between the bank and the CD buyer.
 Large, well-known banks can offer CDs at slightly lower rates than smaller, less well-known banks.
 This is due partly to the lower perceived default risk and greater marketability of well-known banks and partly to the belief that larger banks are often "too big to fail"—regulators will bail out troubled large banks and protect large depositors beyond the explicit (250,000) deposit cap under the current FDIC insurance program (see Chapter 13).
 As mentioned earlier, negotiable CDs are single-payment securities.
 Thus, interest rates on negotiable CDs are generally quoted using a 360-day year.

-# EXAMPLE 5-9 Calculation of the Secondary Market Yield on a Negotiable CD
+**Example 5-9 Calculation of the Secondary Market Yield on a Negotiable CD**

 A bank has issued a six-month, 1 million negotiable CD with a 0.72 percent quoted annual interest rate (iCD, sp).
 The bond equivalent yield on the CD is: